 Leave of Absence

-Personal leaves: Regular, undergraduate degree-seeking students must contact the Assistant Dean for Academic Life.
+Personal leaves: Regular, undergraduate degree-seeking students must contact the Assistant Dean for Academic Life David Hallowell.
 GCE undergraduates must speak with the Dean of Continuing Study.
 GCE graduate students must speak with the Dean of Graduate Studies.
 Requests should be submitted prior to the beginning of the semester when the leave would take effect.

-Medical or psychological leaves: Regular, undergraduate degree-seeking students must consult with the Dean of Students.
+Medical or psychological leaves: Regular, undergraduate degree-seeking students must consult with the Office of the Dean of Students.
 GCE undergraduates must speak with the Dean of Continuing Study.
 GCE graduate students must speak with the Dean of Graduate Studies.

 Students who have been charged with a disciplinary infraction but who have not yet completed the judicial process, will be unable to request a Leave of Absence until the judicial process is complete.